MateuszNad/SQLServerUpdatesModule/README.md

 # SqlServerUpdatesModule
 The module downloads information about the newest available updates for SQL Server instances.

+The module SqlServerUpdatesModule now works on PowerShell 6 (and PowerShell 7-preview).

 ## Installing
 To install the released version via PowerShell Gallery: